fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlElasticPool.md

 # Set-AzureRmSqlElasticPool

 ## SYNOPSIS
-Modifies properties of an elastic database pool in a nextref_database.
+Modifies properties of an elastic database pool in a SQL Database.

 ## SYNTAX